Derivative in calculus: Definition, Rules, and how to calculate it by using the chain rule?

-A derivative is a kind of calculus that is used widely to differentiate the functions according to their variables.
-While calculus is a branch of mathematics frequently used to solve complex problems of mathematics or to find the changes in the functions.
+A derivative is a kind of calculus that is used widely to differentiate functions according to their variables.
+Calculus is a branch of mathematics frequently used to solve complex problems or find changes in functions.

-This branch of mathematics allows us to solve the problems mathematically because before calculus all the problems are solved statistically.
+This branch of mathematics allows us to solve problems mathematically because, before calculus, all problems were solved statistically.
 Derivatives, integrals, limits, and power series are the main branches of calculus.

 Definition of derivative

-In calculus, the slope of a line lies tangent to the curve at a specific point.
-In other words, the instantaneous rate of change of limits of the functions as e time among the measurements approaches zero is said to be the derivative of the function.
+In calculus, the slope of a line tangent to the curve at a specific point.
+In other words, the instantaneous rate of change of the limits of the functions as time approaches zero among the measurements is said to be the derivative of the function.

-The derivative can be calculated of many types of functions like constant, linear, power, exponential, polynomial, or logarithmic.
-As it calculates the derivatives of the functions corresponding to its independent variables so this is also known as a differential.
+The derivative can be calculated for many types of functions, such as constant, linear, power, exponential, polynomial, or logarithmic functions.
+It calculates the derivatives of these functions with respect to their independent variables, so it is also known as a differential.

-The notation used to differentiate the function is d/dx where x can be changed with any independent variable.
-The limits in calculus are widely used to define the differentiation of the functions.
+The notation used to differentiate the function is d/dx, where x can be changed with any independent variable.
+The limits in calculus are widely used to define the differentiation of functions.

 d/dx g(x) = limh→0 (g (x + h) – g(x)) / h